SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 After leaving the establishment, Rainbow said, "I need to ask Rarity about why her and Fluttershy left the room last night."

-Pinkie said, "Okay."
+"Okay."

-Rainbow asked, "Is it okay if we separate them?
+"Is it okay if we separate them?
 You talk to Fluttershy about the date plan, and I can ask Rarity about last night."

-"Sure," Pinkie said.
-"But what about asking Rarity about her part of the date?"
+"Sure, but what about asking Rarity about her part of the date?"

-"I can ask her if you want," Rainbow said.
+"I can ask her if you want."

-"Okay, sounds like a plan," Pinkie said.
+"Okay, sounds like a plan."

 "What day are you planning to have the date?"
-Rainbow asked.

 Pinkie thought for a few seconds before she said, "The day after tomorrow.
 Today we plan, tomorrow we get everything ready, and the next day we date."

-"Okay," Rainbow said.
+"Okay."

 ***